-In Toffia we have a small supermarket, a pharmacy, two bars, a butcher, a post office, a hairdresser and a newsagent – most of these are on the main road just outside the village.
+In Toffia we have a small grocery store, a pharmacy, a bar/coffe place, a post office, a hairdresser and a tabaccheria – most of these are on the main road just outside the village.

-Market day is Saturday morning and on Wednesdays (also sometimes on Mondays and Fridays) there is a truck which comes to sell fruit and veggies in the square (near the bar) – this comes straight from the farm and is much better than supermarket vegetables.
+Market day is Saturday morning and on Wednesdays (also sometimes on Fridays) there is a truck which comes to sell fruit and veggies in the piazza – this has many locally-grown produce and is much better than supermarket vegetables.

 In Osteria Nuova (ugly but close by – 7km) or Poggio Mirteto (quite pretty little town – 10km) you can find more shops, banks etc. For special equipment/materials you must go to Rome.
 To get to these places please review the bus or train schedule above.

 Please note that there are no banks in Toffia, so we ask you to bring cash to last you a few days.
 To get cash from an ATM you will have to get a bus or lift to: Passo Corese/Osteria Nuova/Poggio Mirteto/Rome.

 Can I ship materials via UPS or other means in advance of my arrival?

 Sure, but please to let us know your intentions in advance especially of you ship from outside EU.
 The Italian customs can be very difficult, so please contact us in advance and we will give you instrucitons on how to cmplete the customs forms.
 If at all possible, please consider buying materials online via Amazon Italy or even Amazon.com and have them shipped to 33OC.
 There are also Italian online art supplies stores that will ship here.

 Keep in mind that you are responsible for the shipment of any articles back home at the end of your residency (packaging, making your own arrangements with the shipper, including payment arrangements, etc.).
 Please don’t leave items behind for us to send back for you.